Treefrog/Handbook/Manual/absenteeism.md

 1. **You *must* notify** - There needs to be a record of why you are absent.
 Otherwise, you cost other people time and energy.
 Slack is fine for this.

-2. **Mimimum 24 Hours Notice** - Our Manual states that you need to give at least 24 hours notice for time off.
-We are pretty lenient with this idea (Frog for Life!), but it is helpful to the team to have advance warning - not as a measure of bureaucracy but of mutual respect and love.
-48 hours would be much more respectful.
-A week would actually be the most professional.
+2. **Mimimum 24 Hours Notice** - You need to give at least 24 hours notice for time off.
+We are pretty lenient with this idea (Frog for Life!), but it is helpful to the team to have advance warning - not as a measure of bureaucracy but of mutual respect and love. *48 hours would be much more respectful to your team.* A week would actually be the most professional.

 3. **Notification a few days ahead of time is commensurate with team productivity** - Telling people 3 months ahead of time that you will not be available and then failing to remind them does not help.
 Warn people several times in reaonable measure with the anticipated activity.